 The RGS/IBG Social and Cultural Geography Research Group is pleased to offer an annual prize of £100 for the best undergraduate dissertation.
 In addition, we will announce a runner-up prize.
 Both prize-winners will receive a year’s subscription to the Journal of Social and Cultural Geography published by Taylor & Francis.
 Please see the mission statement on the SCGRG website for our definition of social and cultural geography.

 Nominations are requested from the Head of Department or Dissertation Convener.
-All dissertations should be submitted as a single pdf.
-Please include a post-September e-mail and contact address for the student.
+All dissertations should be submitted as a single PDF file, with an email that will be live post-September, and contact address for the student.
 Submissions should be emailed to email@example.com with ‘SCGRG Dissertation prize submission’ as the subject header.
-The winners will be announced in September.

-For further queries about the SCGRG Undergraduate Dissertation Prize please contact the dissertation convenor Sofie Narbed at email@example.com, Department of Geography, Royal Holloway, University of London.
+For further queries about the SCGRG Undergraduate Dissertation Prize please contact the Dissertation Prize Coordinator Saskia Warren at firstname.lastname@example.org, School of Environment, Education and Development, University of Manchester.
 Further information, including previous winning entries, can also be found in the dissertation prize section of the SCGRG website.